Drosera rosulata

-Drosera rosulata is a perennial tuberous species in the genus Drosera that is endemic to southwest Western Australia.
-It grows in a rosette about 7 cm in diameter.
+Drosera rosulata is a species of carnivorous plant in the family Droseraceae.
+It is a perennial that is endemic to southwest Western Australia.
+It is a tuberous plant that has a rosette about 7 cm in diameter.
 It grows in sandy or clay soils on the margins of swamps.
 Its white flowers emerge in April to June.
 D. rosulata was first formally described by Johann Georg Christian Lehmann in 1844.